AnatomicMaps/flatmap-maker/README.rst

 -------

 * ``mapmaker`` must be run within its Python virtual environment.
 For instance, first run ``$ pipenv shell`` when using ``pipenv``.
+* `SciCrunch <https://scicrunch.org/>`_ is used to lookup attributes (e.g. labels) of anatomical entities.
+In order to use these services a valid SciCrunch API key must be provided in the ``SCICRUNCH_API_KEY`` environment variable.
+(Keys are obtained by registering as a SciCrunch user).

 Command line help
 ~~~~~~~~~~~~~~~~~